scikit-build/scikit-build-core/README.md

 # value if not set.
 sdist.reproducible = true

+# If set to True, CMake will be run before building the SDist.
+sdist.cmake = false

 # A list of packages to auto-copy into the wheel.
 If this is not set, it will
 # default to the first of ``src/<package>`` or ``<package>`` if they exist.
 The
 # prefix(s) will be stripped from the package name inside the wheel.